ram-rom/Final-Project/README.md

 # Step by Step
 1. ssh into heracles
+2. gem install pry
-2. clone the project: `git clone https://github.com/ram-rom/Final-Project.git`
+3. clone the project: `git clone https://github.com/ram-rom/Final-Project.git`
-3. run the script:
+4. run the script: <insert exact step to do this>
-4. look at the results:
+5. look at the results: <give exact command to vim into file>
-5. etc
+6. <more commands if needed>

 # Expected Results and Analysis